 Since the initial funding of the 2013 Senior Credit Agreement in June 2013, additional tranches were added.
-In February 2014, for example, additional facilities in the amount of €1,200 million were drawn down and used to fund the acquisition of hospitals from Rhön-Klinikum AG.
-Furthermore, scheduled amortization payments have been made.
+Furthermore, scheduled amortization payments as well as voluntary repayments have been made.

 As of December 31, 2015, the 2013 Senior Credit Agreement consisted of: